Please note that this blog post was written before Vonk changed its name to Firely Server.

 As expected, the endpoint is valid and you get an empty Bundle.
 Vonk dynamically added the endpoint based on the definition.

-In the Postman collection there are three examples of Education resources that show you (a) what these look like and (b) what your favourite software providers have studied 🙂 Try to run the PUT statements that upsert the three Education resources.
+In the Postman collection, there are three examples of Education resources that show you (a) what these look like and (b) what your favorite software providers have studied 🙂 Try to run the PUT statements that upsert the three Education resources.
 You can then retrieve them all together, or individually:

-Then, on a final note: Validation.
-Yes, you can also validate your custom resource.
+On a final note: Validation.
+In fact, you can validate your custom resource as well.
 That StructureDefinition is there for a reason, not?

 This also means that prevalidation works for custom resources.
 Prevalidation is a feature in Vonk that allows you to control how strict Vonk validates resources that are sent to it.
 So you can avoid developer or input mistakes by validating the resource as it is being stored.

-Custom Resources can be stored in Vonk just like any other resource.
+In Vonk, you can store Custom Resources just like any other resource.
 Without any coding, simply POST the definition to Vonk.
 Because it is driven by StructureDefinitions you get a decent description that can be shared and managed through Simplifier.net.
 And Vonk can validate the instances for you.

-Two further improvements will turn custom resources into truly first class citizens of the Vonk world.
+Two further improvements will turn custom resources into truly first-class citizens of the Vonk world.
 Firstly you will also be allowed to add SearchParameters defined on your custom resource.
-And with SearchParameters comes chained search, _(rev)include etc. Second is that custom resources within a Bundle can not yet be validated.
-This will be fixed in a next version of Vonk.
+And with SearchParameters comes chained search, _(rev)include, etc. The second is that custom resources within a Bundle can not yet be validated.
+This will be fixed in the next version of Vonk.